-- Check references.
-If you need a dog walker, pet sitter, or kennelling facility, be sure to get good references (not just what they provide you).
+Check references.
+If you need a dog walker, pet sitter, or kenneling facility, be sure to get good references (not just what they provide you).

-- Don’t chain your dog up.
-Aside from cruel, not only is your dog useless for protection but it’s basically a ‘sitting duck’ for theft.
+Don’t chain up your dog.
+Aside from being cruel, not only is your dog useless for protection but it’s basically a ‘sitting duck’ for theft.